Third-Party Risk Assessment Best Practices

 3. Build Your Third-Party Risk Assessment Process

-To effectively manage third-party risk, it is important to have a standardized process in place.
+To effectively manage third-party risk, it is essential to have a standardized process in place.
 However, the risk assessment process may vary depending on the third party, their level of criticality to your supply chain, access to sensitive data, and susceptibility to continuity events.
 For example, third parties with high criticality and potential risk will require more thorough due diligence than those with lower risk.
-Having a structured process in place will enable your program to operate more efficiently and help you make better, risk-based decisions about your third-party relationships.
+A structured process will enable your program to operate more efficiently and help you make better, risk-based decisions about your third-party relationships.

-Starting with an internal profiling and tiering assessment can help to categorize your vendors and map out the type, scope and frequency of assessment required for each group.
+Starting with an internal profiling and tiering assessment can help categorize your vendors and map out the type, scope, and frequency of assessment required for each group.

 4. Send Third-Party Risk Assessment Questionnaires

-To effectively manage third-party risk, it's important to gather information about the vendor's internal controls.
+To effectively manage third-party risk, gathering information about the vendor's internal controls is important.
 One way to do this is by sending out questionnaires.
-These questionnaires can cover a wide range of topics such as information security practices, compliance requirements, financial stability, and fourth- and Nth-party supplier data.
+These questionnaires can cover a wide range of topics, such as information security practices, compliance requirements, financial stability, and fourth—and Nth-party supplier data.

 5. Complement Assessments with Continuous Risk Monitoring

-Cybersecurity vulnerabilities, supply chain challenges, and compliance requirements evolve on a continual basis.
-Therefore, be sure to conduct continuous risk monitoring to catch any cyber, business, financial or reputational risks that arise between your periodic vendor assessments.
-You can also use risk data to verify that a third party's assessment responses are consistent with their real-world business activities.
+Cybersecurity vulnerabilities, supply chain challenges, and compliance requirements evolve continually.
+Therefore, conduct continuous risk monitoring to catch any cyber, business, financial, or reputational risks arising between your periodic vendor assessments.
+You can also use risk data to verify that a third party's assessment responses are consistent with real-world business activities.

 In today's constantly evolving cyber landscape, organizations must proactively monitor external cybersecurity risks across their vendor ecosystem rather than take a one-off approach to assessing vendor risk.
 Potential risks to keep an eye out for include: